hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/13-how-faridun-received-tidings-of-the-murder-of-iraj.md

 >
 > While foreign lions have devoured his body.
 >
-> V. 93 Do Thou so burn up those two miscreants 1 hearts
+> Do Thou so burn up those two miscreants 1 hearts
 >
 > That they may never see a bright day more.
 >